miksut/scene_navigation/README.md

 # Computer Graphics: Scene Navigation

-This repository hosts an implementation two cameras: ArcBall and Fly-over.
-This project is linked to a lecture offered by the [Visualization and MultiMedia Lab](https://www.ifi.uzh.ch/en/vmml/teaching.html) in the Department of Informatics at the University of Zurich, Switzerland.
+This repository hosts an implementation of two cameras: ArcBall and Fly-over.
+The project is linked to a lecture offered by the [Visualization and MultiMedia Lab](https://www.ifi.uzh.ch/en/vmml/teaching.html) in the Department of Informatics at the University of Zurich, Switzerland.

 ---
 ## Project Description
+In order to draw a 3D scene consisting of 3D objects, several transformations are needed.
+These transformations change the coordinate system of the vertices.
+Starting in the model coordinate system, a vertex gets then gradually transformed to the world coordinate system, the camera coordinate system, and finally to the projection coordinate system.
+The camera specification, that consists of multiple parameters, is responsible for the last two transformations.
+In an application, the user should be able to manipulate some of these parameters such as the position and the orientation of the camera.
+The idea is to design different mappings between keyboard and mouse inputs to camera movements.
+Such a mapping affects how conveniently and quickly a user reaches the position and orientation they want.

+In this project, two well-known cameras and their associated mappings are implemented: ArcBall and Fly-over.
+The implementation takes place in the `Camera` class.
+The two functions `mouseDrag` and `mouseScroll` rececive the inputs and update the camera parameters as well as the relevant matrices.
+The application builds upon a framework provided by the Visualization and MultiMedia Lab.

 ---